adityaraman27/flappy-game-ai/README.md

 ##  Challenges Faced

 * Initial AI behavior was random and ineffective
-* Fitness function tuning was required
+* Tuning of fitness function
-* Graph visualization issues during training
+* Problems in graph visualization
-* Balancing game difficulty for learning
+* Difficulty in balancing game difficulty for AI to learn